CAKE: Confidence in Assignments via K-partition Ensembles: Empirical Validation

-\textbf{Beyond \emph{k}-means clustering.} CAKE is model-agnostic: it can be applied to ensembles produced by a range of base algorithms.
-To illustrate this, we compute $\mathrm{CAKE}^{\text{(HM)}}$ under three ensemble constructions: (\textit{i}) homogeneous \emph{k}-means, (\textit{ii}) homogeneous GMM, and (\textit{iii}) heterogeneous \emph{k}-means$+$GMM (all with $R{=}10$), on representative datasets (\textsc{Bc}, \textsc{Pd}, S5, and S6; Fig.~\ref{fig:ensembles-real-synth}). \textbf{Misspecified number of clusters.} We test CAKE under cluster-count misspecification, i.e., when the clustering uses a suboptimal number of clusters.
-For each $k'\!\in\!\{k\!-\!2,\dots, k\!+\!2\}$, where $k$ is the ground-truth number of clusters (Tab.~\ref{tab:realdata}), we (\textit{i}) construct an ensemble of $R{=}30$ \emph{k}-means runs with $k'$ clusters and compute $\mathrm{CAKE}^{\text{(HM)}}$ scores, and (\textit{ii}) fit an independent \emph{k}-means++ model with the same $k'$ for evaluation.
-We report (a) clustering quality via ARI with respect to ground truth and (b) CAKE ranking quality via AURC (area under the risk--coverage curve), where risk is the misclustering rate after Hungarian alignment.
-Higher ARI indicates better partitions, while lower AURC indicates that CAKE concentrates correct assignments among high-confidence points (Fig.~\ref{fig:kmisspec}). \textbf{Runtime.} We quantify the computational cost of CAKE and the benefit of the centroid-based Silhouette proxy by measuring runtime as a function of ensemble size $R$ and dataset size $n$ on synthetic Gaussian data (Fig.~\ref{fig:runtime_cake}).
-As shown in Fig.~\ref{fig:runtime_vs_R} (Table~\ref{tab:runtimer}), runtime grows approximately linearly with $R$.
-Figure~\ref{fig:runtime_vs_n} (Table~\ref{tab:runtimen}) shows that, when using the centroid-based proxy, runtime scales approximately linearly with $n$, whereas the exact Silhouette variant increases much more rapidly.
-Overall, these trends align with our complexity analysis in \S\ref{subsec:cake} and confirm that the proxy substantially reduces runtime while preserving high agreement with the exact scores (high Pearson correlation and low Mean Absolute Error; Tables~\ref{tab:runtimer}--\ref{tab:runtimen}).
+\textbf{Error discovery via confidence ranking.} CAKE is tested for flagging clustering errors.
+For each dataset, a $k$-means++ model is fitted at the ground-truth $k$, predicted labels are aligned to ground truth, and misclustered points are marked as positives (``errors'').
+Three scores are compared: CAKE$^{\text{(HM)}}$ (Eq.~\ref{eq:cake:b}; $R{=}20$ random \emph{k}-means runs with centroid-based Silhouette approximation), \emph{GMM} $p_{\max}$ (max posterior under a $k$-component GMM), and their rank-average \mbox{fusion}.
+Ranking points from low to high confidence, AUPRC on the error class is reported (Fig.~\ref{fig:error_discovery}). \textbf{Beyond \emph{k}-means clustering.} CAKE is model-agnostic: it can be applied to ensembles produced by a range of base algorithms.
+To illustrate this, $\mathrm{CAKE}^{\text{(HM)}}$ is computed under three ensemble constructions: (\textit{i}) homogeneous \emph{k}-means, (\textit{ii}) homogeneous GMM, and (\textit{iii}) heterogeneous \emph{k}-means$+$GMM, on representative datasets (Fig.~\ref{fig:ensembles-real-synth}).
+A broader ablation on clustering ensemble design and its effect on CAKE score (ranking) quality is provided in Appendix~\ref{app:sec:divens}. \textbf{Misspecified number of clusters.} CAKE is tested under cluster-count misspecification, i.e., when the clustering uses a suboptimal number of clusters.
+For each $k'\!\in\!\{k\!-\!2,\dots, k\!+\!2\}$, where $k$ is the ground-truth number of clusters (Tab.~\ref{tab:realdata}), (\textit{i}) an ensemble of $R{=}30$ \emph{k}-means runs with $k'$ clusters is constructed and $\mathrm{CAKE}^{\text{(HM)}}$ scores are computed, and (\textit{ii}) an independent \emph{k}-means++ model with the same $k'$ is fitted for evaluation.
+The following are reported: (a) clustering quality via ARI with respect to ground truth and (b) CAKE ranking quality via AURC (area under the risk--coverage curve), where risk is the misclustering rate after Hungarian alignment.
+Higher ARI indicates better partitions, while lower AURC indicates that CAKE concentrates correct assignments among high-confidence points (Fig.~\ref{fig:kmisspec}).